Compassion Cultivation Training© (CCT™)

 CCT™ is designed to support anyone who wants to cultivate compassion for themselves and others.
 This includes parents, caregivers, health and mental health practitioners, educators, students, executives, police officers, public servants, attorneys and more.

-Registration for the Fall 2020 online CCT course is now closed.
 Stay tuned and sign up to the newsletter for updates on when future courses will be offered!

 About Your CCT™ Teacher